M4N0J-KUM4R/greeting_test_application/README.md

 Appropriate IAM roles and policies

 Jenkins Setup
-Configure Jenkins with the necessary plugins and credentials for AWS and your source control system
+Configure Jenkins with the necessary plugins and credentials for AWS and your source control system.